Breaking a Lease in Miami, Florida – Know the Laws

 • The tenant wants to be closer to family

-Termination of a lease in Florida for any of the above motives without court approval can have tangible legal and financial consequences for tenants.
+Breaking a lease or rental agreement in Florida for any of the above motives without court approval can have tangible legal and financial consequences for tenants.

-Legally Justifiable Motives for Terminating a Lease in Florida
+Legally Justifiable Motives for Breaking a Lease in Florida

-There can be many motivators for seeking lease termination.
+There can be many motivators to break a lease under State and Federal law.
 The following are some legally allowable reasons for early lease termination in Florida:

 military service member sitting in front of their house